henry-oberholtzer/henry-oberholtzer/README.md

-#### Hi!
+Programmer and musician based in Portland, OR.

-I am a junior web developer and musician based in Portland, OR.
+Experience in programming in JavaScript, TypeScript, C#, Python, React, HTML, CSS & SCSS.

-I have experience in programming in JavaScript, TypeScript, C#, Python, React, HTML, CSS & SCSS.
-I'm passionate about open source code, techno and graphic design!
+Passionate about open source code, techno and graphic design

 Interested in working together?
 Reach out to henryoberholtzer @ gmail.com!